JoergBitzer/AudioDevOrga/installReadMe.md

 juce_add_plugin add
 COPY_PLUGIN_AFTER_BUILD TRUE               # Should the plugin be installed to a default location after building?

 This flag is already set in most examples.
-For Windows admin privilileges are necessary.
+For Windows admin privileges are necessary.

 #### Access rights for the final copy step (Windows only)